Patrick Wolter

 Lenny joined MFT in 2004 and is one of our longest serving members of staff.
 In her role, she offers free and confidential support and information on any issues impacting on someone’s emotional health wellbeing, from housing and benefits to how to access the mental health services they need.
 She supports people over the telephone, by email or in person to work through these issues allowing people to create a healthy balance mentally and emotionally, and make informed choices for themselves.

-Outside of work, Lenny is also a bereavement counsellor, Gestalt counsellor and a registered member of the British Association of Counselling and Psychotherapy (BACP).
+Outside of work, Lenny is also a bereavement counsellor, Gestalt counsellor and an accredited member of the British Association of Counselling and Psychotherapy (BACP).

 In her spare time, Lenny likes walking, gardening or taking photographs.
 She also likes to spend time reading , doing DIY, listening to music, watching films and spending time with her cats.
 Lenny looks after her mental health by practising mindfulness and meditation.